SkylineCommunications/dataminer-docs-connectors/connector/doc/Sydney_Trains_PBX_Manager.md

 ### Announcements

-The announcements page can be used to access all current and history callsof the last x days.
+The announcements page can be used to access all current and history calls of the last x days.

 The **Announcements** table contains the most recent calls, while the **Announcement History** table (available on Announcement History popup page) has the entries for older calls.
 When an announcement is moved from the **Announcements** table to the **Announcement History** table can be configured, as well as when the announcements should be removed from the **Announcement History** table.